AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/enter-rma-entity-item.md

 zendesk_id: 360016730991
 ---

-Each row in the `enterprise_rma_item_entity` table (often called `magento_rma_item_entity` in Magento 2.x, but the name can be customized) contains information about a specific item from a requested return. **Note that this table only comes standard with your Magento account if you are an Enterprise Edition or Enterprise Cloud Edition customer.**
+Each row in the `enterprise_rma_item_entity` table (often called `magento_rma_item_entity` in Magento 2.x, but the name can be customized) contains information about a specific item from a requested return. **Note:** _This table only comes standard with your Magento account if you are an Enterprise Edition or Enterprise Cloud Edition customer._

 ### Common Native Columns